~/vibe-recipes-turning-ai-coding-experience-into-reusable-blueprints/ Jul 4 2026

 Going From Zero to Hero

-You don’t necessarily need to provide any application source code.
-Instead, you provide the foundation - the necessary components and context the AI needs to build the application correctly.
+You don’t need to provide source code.
+Just the foundation, the context the agent needs to build it correctly.

 The goal is simple: